rad-generalization/rad-generalization.github.io/README.md

-The website for RT-H: Action Hierarchies Using Language
+The website for Action-Free Reasoning for Policy Generalization .
+Adapted from website for RT-H: Action Hierarchies Using Language